 We conducted our experiments on a heterogeneous computing cluster consisting of high-performance workstations.
 The experiments were distributed across two primary hardware configurations:

-\begin{itemize} \item \textbf{Configuration A:} Equipped with an Intel Core i7-14700K CPU (20 physical cores, 28 logical threads) and 128 GB of system RAM.
-Accelerated computing was provided by a single NVIDIA GeForce RTX 4090. \item \textbf{Configuration B:} Equipped with an AMD Ryzen 9 9950X CPU (16 physical cores, 32 logical threads) and 192 GB of system RAM.
-This node features an NVIDIA RTX 6000 (Blackwell Workstation Edition) with 96 GB of VRAM, facilitating large-scale parallel training. \end{itemize}
+(1) \textbf{Configuration A:} Equipped with an Intel Core i7-14700K CPU (20 physical cores, 28 logical threads) and 128 GB of system RAM.
+Accelerated computing was provided by a single NVIDIA GeForce RTX 4090.

+(2) \textbf{Configuration B:} Equipped with an AMD Ryzen 9 9950X CPU (16 physical cores, 32 logical threads) and 192 GB of system RAM.
+This node features an NVIDIA RTX 6000 (Blackwell Workstation Edition) with 96 GB of VRAM, facilitating large-scale parallel training.

-\textbf{Resource Allocation.} To ensure efficient training and accommodate varying memory requirements, tasks were assigned to specific configurations.
-The memory-intensive IsaacLab environments—specifically \textit{Isaac-Velocity-Flat-G1-v0}, \textit{Isaac-Velocity-Rough-G1-v0}, \textit{Isaac-Repose-Cube-Allegro-Direct-v0}, and \textit{Isaac-Repose-Cube-Shadow-Direct-v0}—were trained on \textbf{Configuration B} to leverage its extensive VRAM capacity.
+\textbf{Resource Allocation.} To ensure efficient training and accommodate varying memory requirements, the memory-intensive IsaacLab environments, specifically \textit{Isaac-Velocity-Flat-G1-v0}, \textit{Isaac-Velocity-Rough-G1-v0}, \textit{Isaac-Repose-Cube-Allegro-Direct-v0}, and \textit{Isaac-Repose-Cube-Shadow-Direct-v0}, were trained on \textbf{Configuration B} to leverage its extensive VRAM capacity.
 All other tasks, including the HumanoidBench and MuJoCo Playground suites, were trained on \textbf{Configuration A}.
-This hardware setup ensured efficient training on high-dimensional tasks, with each experiment converging in under 8 hours.
+This hardware setup ensured efficient training on high-dimensional tasks, with each experiment converging in under 5 hours.